 SUBMISSIONS: Submit entries via Google form.

-DEADLINE: Entries must be received by December 1 to be considered for the award, which will be presented in January of the subsequent year.
+DEADLINE: Entries must be received by March 13, 2020 to be considered for the award.

 PRESENTATION: The Lassiter Award will be presented at the JCU student service awards event in the spring semester.